Atascosa County Small Claims Court cases are heard in 4 courthouses in Atascosa County.

 A Justice of the Peace for Atascosa County hears small claims court cases for Atascosa County.

 We recommend contacting the Atascosa County court clerk before proceeding down to the courthouse to file your action.
-This will ensure the courthouse is open and someone is available to assist with the filing of your claim.
+The clerk is an excellent resource for the procedure for small claims court cases in Texas but also any procedures specific to that County or courthouse.
+It is recommended that you contact the clerk’s office to ensure the courthouse is open during the hours you want to visit.
 Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.
-Small Claims actions are heard in 4 courthouses throughout Atascosa County.

 Atascosa County Court Locations